ChaeDLR/Michigan-Python-Challenges/challenges/CaesarsCipher/readme.md

 # Caesar's Cipher Challenge

-Given a string and a key, return an encrypted or decrypted string.
+For each character in a string find the index and shift it by an integer using the characters string or list below.
 ```
 characters: str = "ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz"